Steven Cole

 What if I do not have a UMNetID?

-To complete GBS, you must have UMNetID login credentials to access UMLearn.
-If you are not eligible for a UMnetID (i.e. are not a UM student, staff or faculty), complete the Individual Sponsored Account form and submit to IST for UMLearn access.
+If you are not eligible for a UMnetID (i.e. are not a UM student, staff or faculty), your UM Host or Supervisor must complete an Individual Sponsored Account form and submit to IST.

 How do I provide site-specific training for my area?

-Supervisors are required to provide training about the biological hazards being used in the lab.
-You may use the site-specific training template on SharePoint to draft your training.
+Supervisors are required to provide training on biological hazards specific to their lab.
+You may use the site-specific training template on the UM Intranet to draft your training.

 How do I see my final grade/obtain my certificate of completion?